Timing or Mer-Man Emerges from the Crystal Sea in Search of Henchman Status

 I t’s official.
 Humanity has gotten off to a bad start.
 Instead of following God’s advice, Adam and Eve took a sharp left and jumped the General Lee (insert Dixie horn here) over the Euphrates and out of the garden for good.
 I doubt it would surprise anyone if Genesis 4:1 simply read: “Now what?”
 You expect to read about abandonment, separation anxiety and the invention of Xanax, but when the dust settles Eve acknowledges a partnership with God still exists.
 With the birth of their firstborn, Cain, there’s an understanding that he still wants them to succeed, despite the recent turn of events.

 Cain’s disregard for human life is another massive breach in God’s ultimate plan.
 If not for his violent outburst, the first human death wouldn’t have been recorded (by scriptural estimates) for nearly a thousand years.
 Cain’s action (don’t call it murder, he prefers trendsetter) causes a rift in the way humans are meant to interact and, if we’re to believe the text, the trickle-down effect continues to this day.
 God once again has every right to tie on the red headband and go full-on John Rambo, using deadly force in response.
 After all, Cain drew first blood.
 But just like he did in the wake of Adam and Eve’s misstep, he arrives in a nonthreatening manner, asking questions: “Where is Abel your brother?” (v.
 9).
 It’s fair to say God already knows the answer, but gives him the chance to come clean anyway.
 Cain responds, “I do not know.
 Am I my brother’s keeper?”
 Without a hint of remorse or responsibility he throws the question back in God’s face.
 The reply you expect from God is, “Hulk, smash!”
 But he keeps throwing curveballs.
-When Cain shows no regret, he reveals Abel’s location isn’t a mystery to him: “[Y]our brother’s blood cries out to Me from the ground” (v.
+When Cain shows no regret, he reveals Abel’s location isn’t a mystery to him: “[Y]our brother’s blood is crying out to Me from the ground” (v.
 10).
 That doesn’t sound good.
 Crank up the chainsaw.
 It’s time to call Ash Williams.

 Then, like his parents before him, Cain is punished.
 But God doesn’t pull a Marsellus Wallace and break out the pliers and blowtorch.
 It’s not eye for eye or blood for blood.
 Cain, a tiller of the ground, is condemned to no longer have success as a farmer and sentenced to wander without property to call his own (vv.
 11, 12).
 As Delmar O’Donnell would say, “You ain’t no kind of man if you ain’t got land.”
 And sure enough, upon hearing the verdict Cain reacts like God has thrown the book at him (v.
 13).
 He deserves lethal injection, yet is spared with an alternate penalty that allows him to keep his life.
 God even goes so far as to give him a sign so that no one will kill him in retribution (v.
 15).
 There’s much debate over what this “sign” might’ve been.
 Some say it involved a letter or symbol being carved into his forehead, à la Lieutenant Aldo Raine’s masterpiece.
 Others speculate a dog was assigned to protect and guide him.
 There’s no telling what the truth is, but it’s safe to say it was an effective arrangement considering the long list of Cain’s descendants recorded in subsequent verses.

 A third son is born to Adam and Eve soon after this.
-Eve acknowledges God once more, saying, “God has provided me another child in place of Abel” (v.
+Eve acknowledges God once more, saying, “God has appointed me another offspring in place of Abel” (v.
 25).
 They name the new addition Seth.
 From the time of mankind’s arrival until the birth of Seth the text gives a blow-by-blow account of how early humans systematically separate themselves from God.
 Genesis chronicles the death spiral with a fair amount of detail, but with the birth of Seth the fast-forward button gets stuck.
 No sooner has baby Seth been announced than his son Enosh is mentioned (v.
 26).
 You barely have time to get the tip hot on your first celebratory cigar when it’s time to light up another one.
 This leads directly to Genesis 5, where the genealogy of Noah appears.
 It lists the eight generations preceding him, from Seth forward.
 That’s a lot of cigars.
 Let me open a window.

 Genesis 6 assumes readers have skipped over the tedious list of names presented in the previous chapter and condenses it by stating that mankind is increasing exponentially (which isn’t a bad thing, God said he wanted humans to multiply).
 But as the land becomes more populated, society deteriorates further.
 It becomes common for the influential among them to go around robbing their neighbors of possessions.
 It starts when someone steals a garden gnome in the middle of the night, but soon wives and daughters are being taken by force in broad daylight (v.
 2).
 The text doesn’t sugarcoat the worsening conditions.
 It escalates faster than the series of events that followed Kyle Fisher’s bachelor party.
 Society is plagued with murder, theft, kidnapping and wanton sexual behavior—and we’re not talking about funtime with the toys Christian Grey has stashed in his playroom.
 It gets so bad even God admits to having second thoughts (v.
 6).
 And while he doesn’t rush to press the reset button, he finally breaks the safety glass in preparation.